 You can think of Global Ship Lease as Danaos’ younger sibling.
 It’s also a pure play on containership lessors.
-The company’s fleet underwent a tremendous transformation last year.
-The company went on to acquire 23 vessels, expanding its total fleet to 65 vessels.
+At the end of Q2, Global Ship Lease owned 68 containerships ranging from 2,207 to 11,040 TEU, with an aggregate capacity of 375,406 TEU.
+The company’s fleet underwent a tremendous transformation in 2021 when management went on to acquire 23 vessels.

 Besides the fact that these new vessels became immediately accretive to earnings, the purchase took place just before containership rates exploded last year.
 The company took the opportunity to extend the legacy charters on these vessels at remarkably higher rates – they now extend even further out from those of Danaos.

 Further, in last August, the company announced a massive extension for six ECO 6,900 TEU modern ships with Hapag-Lloyd.
 These leases won’t even begin producing cash flows -which are also considerably higher than their previous ones- until late 2023 to late 2024.
 In fact, these leases have now secured predictable revenues for five years all the way through 2029!

 GSL currently offers the best cash flow visibility in shipping by far, with earnings set to grow via ironclad leasing contracts (no meaningful track in the industry of re-negotiations that went against lessors).
 And, while the stock currently yields a substantial 8.5%, dividends only account for around 20% of its earnings.